snork-nbl/OAuth-2.0/README.md

 ### getValidAccessTokeOrNull()

 This method returns an access token string in a non-blocking way.
-It returns the access token as a string if the token is valid, or `null` if the client is not authorized or the token has expired.
+It returns `null` if the client is not authorized or the token has expired.

 #### Example